 After a 10-month investigation by the State Law Enforcement Division, Wilson last month announced that the case was being referred to the state grand jury, which has the authority to subpoena witnesses and documents in deciding whether to issue an indictment.

-Harrell, the House speaker since 2005 and a House member since 1993, has repeatedly denied publicly that he did anything wrong, and he has not been charged with any criminal or administrative violations.
+Harrell, the House speaker since 2005 and who was elected to the House in 1992, has repeatedly denied publicly that he did anything wrong, and he has not been charged with any criminal or administrative violations.

 Under a Dec.
 7, 2000, administrative order issued by the Supreme Court, including Toal, who took over as chief justice earlier that year, after the state grand jury issues an indictment, the chief justice “will assign a circuit court judge to take jurisdiction of and preside over all civil and criminal cases arising out of that investigation.”